puneetpahuja/brave-and-true/README.md

 # brave_and_true
-Solved exercises of the book "Clojure for the brave and true"
+Solved problems and projects of the book "Clojure for the brave and true"